Board of Directors

 Managing Director, Sigma+Partners

-With more than 20 years' experience on leadership teams of successful, high-growth information technology companies, Pete Solvik applies his background and perspective to helping entrepreneurs form and build successful businesses.
-He joined Sigma in 2002 where he invests across the entire spectrum of information technology products and services.
+Pete became a founding partner in Jackson Square Ventures in 2011 where he invests across the B2B Saas and Security landscapes.
+With more than 20 years' experience on leadership teams of successful, high-growth information technology companies, Pete applies his background and perspective to helping entrepreneurs and management teams form, build & rapidly scale successful businesses.

-Pete joined Sigma following a very successful 10-year career at Cisco Systems as senior vice president and CIO, and founder of the Internet Business Solutions Group.
+Previously, Pete was with Sigma Partners which he joined in 2002 following 10 years at Cisco Systems as senior vice president and CIO, and founder of the Internet Business Solutions Group.
 During his tenure from 1992-2002, Cisco achieved wide recognition for early and aggressive use of the Internet, e-commerce and information technology.
-During Pete's time at Cisco, the company experienced explosive success, growing from $200 million to more than $20 billion in annual sales run rate.
-Prior to Cisco, he spent 11 years at Apple Computer where he held a number of senior IT management roles supporting the rapid growth and global expansion of the firm and oversaw the Apple Online Services Group.
+During Pete's time at Cisco, the company experienced explosive success, growing from $200 million to $25 billion in annual sales run rate.
+Prior to Cisco, he spent 11 years at Apple Computer.

-Pete has been named four times to the CIO 100 by CIO Magazine, selected as one of "The 25 Most Powerful Executives in Networking" by Network World and featured in four Harvard Business School case studies on the successful use of information technology in the enterprise.
+Pete was named four times to the CIO 100 by CIO Magazine, selected as one of "The 25 Most Powerful Executives in Networking" by Network World and featured in four Harvard Business School case studies on the successful use of information technology in the enterprise.
 He has often been quoted in articles on IT and eBusiness in Fortune, the Wall Street Journal, Business Week, the Economist, the New York Times, Information Week, CIO Magazine and many other publications and books.
-Pete has been a keynote speaker at more than 50 industry conferences on information technology and eBusiness.
+Pete has been a keynote speaker at more than 50 industry conferences on information technology and the internet.